Want to Know How to Protect Against Ransomware? Here are some best practices.

 The Best Ransomware Protection?
 Your People.

 We see it every day.
-Malware-laden email, some of which is designed to deliver ransomware, gets past standard email filters and security technology, or secure email gateways (SEGs).
+Malware-laden email, some of which are designed to deliver ransomware, gets past standard email filters and security technology, or secure email gateways (SEGs).
 You can, and should, empower your employees to help you fight the criminals.
 Ransomware security awareness is your whole team’s responsibility.
 Need convincing?
 Consider these facts:

 - Ransomware is readily available